ampproject/amppackager/monitoring.md

  There are two types of metrics: *counters* and *summaries*.
 For some values, like request count, the metric is just a *counter*.
 For others, like latencies, a distribution of values is observed, and a few percentiles are reported - 0.5 percentile, 0.9 percentile 0.99 percentile.
 Such metrics are *summaries*.

- The table below lists the available metrics, along with their types and labels.
+ The table below lists the key available metrics, along with their types and labels.

 | Metric | Metric type | Explanation | Broken down by HTTP response code? | Broken down by handler? |
 |--|--|--|--|--|